gogosoon/Web-vision-sheet/ai/master.md

-# SpreadsheetFlow Desktop Application
+# webvisionsheet Desktop Application

 ## Project Overview

-SpreadsheetFlow is an Electron-based desktop application that automates the enrichment of Excel spreadsheets with AI-generated insights from website screenshots.
+webvisionsheet is an Electron-based desktop application that automates the enrichment of Excel spreadsheets with AI-generated insights from website screenshots.
 The main workflow is:

 1. Users upload an Excel file containing website URLs
 2. The app takes screenshots of these websites using Puppeteer